 Dr. Nathaniel Gilham

-Nate is a clinician a the Center, providing individual and family therapy.
+Nate is the Director of Clinical Services at the Center, providing individual and family therapy.
 Nate has been a Licensed Clinical Professional Counselor since 1996 and maintains a private practice in the south suburban area of Chicago.
 He is also the Director of Training of Clinical Mental Health Counseling program at Argosy University’s Chicago campus, teaching several courses at the masters and doctoral level.
 He is annual presenter at state conferences and focuses on issues that impact the quality of life for African American families.
 Nate earned a Masters of Arts at Northeastern Illinois University and a doctorate in Counseling Psychology at Argosy-Chicago.

 Rodney assumed the role of the Program Director for CTJC in November 2017.
 Prior to joining CTJC Rodney served within a Restorative Justice Campaign to embed restorative justice practices throughout the City of Chicago, has led neighborhood nonprofit community centers as an senior executive and has a long history of social service program designed and implementation experiences.
 In addition, Rodney serves as the senior pastor of St. Matthew United Methodist Church which mission field includes the Near North neighborhood of Chicago and Co – Host a bi- monthly gospel radio program on WYCA 102.3 FM.
 Rodney has earned a B.A Political Science from Chicago State University, Masters of Divinity from Chicago Theological Seminary and Doctors of Ministry from Northern Baptist Seminary.